 NOTE: Please thoroughly read this user guide and save the document for future reference and to pass on to any subsequent owner.
 Images are representative only.
 Actual product may vary slightly.

-Underwriters Laboratories of Canada (CAN/ULC), The National Fire Protection Association (NFPA), and the manufacturer recommend replacing this alarm ten years from the date code on back of alarm.
+Underwriters Laboratories of Canada (CAN/ULC), The National Fire Protection Association (NFPA), and the manufacturer recommend replacing this alarm after ten years.